 Cultural Programs of the National Academy of Sciences (CPNAS)

 CPNAS sponsors activities that explore the intersections among the arts, science, medicine, engineering, and popular culture.
 These include art exhibitions, lectures, films, concerts, the DC Art Science Evening Rendezvous, and the African American History Program.
 Your donation to CPNAS helps the NAS to fulfill its civic responsibility and ensure that these programs, offered to the public at no charge, can continue.

 Committee on Human Rights

-The Committee on Human Rights (CHR) of the NAS, NAE and IOM began its work in 1976 by publicly denouncing the unjust treatment of eight scientific colleagues in Argentina, Uruguay, and the Soviet Union.
+The Committee on Human Rights (CHR) of the National Academies of Sciences, Engineering and Medicine began its work in 1976 by publicly denouncing the unjust treatment of eight scientific colleagues in Argentina, Uruguay, and the Soviet Union.
 Thirty-five years later, thousands of appeals have been made and more than 1,000 cases have been resolved.
 You can leave a lasting humanitarian legacy to the Committee and, thus, to persecuted scientists around the world with your gift to the CHR Unrestricted Fund.